Blog

 The Data Automation Reality Check

 Test data delivery becomes a bottleneck.
-Broken test data processes prevent organizations from achieving true development velocity.
-Which is why data automation is essential.
+Broken test data processes prevent organizations from achieving true development velocity, which is why data automation is essential.

 Consider SAP environments, where getting a new production dataset once a quarter is considered breakneck speed.
 But that is still far too slow to: